A surge in complaints against letting agents

 Your first step should be to raise the issue with your letting agent directly to see if the issue can be resolved amicably.

-It is essential, as most complaints that you escalate to a higher authority will be ignored if you have not given your agent/landlord the chance to resolve them first.
+It is essential, as most complaints you escalate to a higher authority will be ignored if you have not given your agent/landlord the chance to resolve them first.

 Step 2: write your letting agent a letter.
 You can make a written complaint by following your letting agent’s complaints procedure.